pantheon-systems/documentation/source/docs/articles/sites/logs.md

 ---
 Log files track and record your site's activity which help you find, debug, and isolate current or potential problems on your site.
 These logs can also be used to compile statistics on your visitors and referral traffic.

-Each environment (Multidev, Dev, Test, and Live) have their own respective log files, which can be obtained via SFTP.
+Each environment (Multidev, Dev, Test, and Live) has their own respective log files, which can be obtained via SFTP.

-## Download Logs
+## Download nginx and Code Related Logs
 1. Access the site Dashboard and desired environment (Mulidev, Dev, Test, or Live).
 2. Click **Connection Info** and copy the **SFTP Command Line** command.
 3. Open a terminal window and paste the SFTP connection command.